RyuuXS/Reforestation/README.md

-## I tried to write a chemistry joke, but could never get a reaction.
+## When you have a bladder infection, urine trouble.